AUTO BODY

 What Insurance Company Do We Reccomend?

-Without reservation we can recommend North Carolina Farm Bureau Auto Insurance, and we're fairly certain that most other reputable, non-corporate Collison Repair shops if asked would agree.
+We recommend North Carolina Farm Bureau for Auto Insurance, and we're fairly certain that most other reputable, non-corporate Collision Repair shops if asked would agree.
 NC Farm Bureau has remained, for many years, the most reliable and reasonable Auto Insurance Company to deal with.
 There are other insurance companies such as USAA, Nationwide and others who can be reasonable as well, just remember that it is your choice who repairs your vehicle.
 The insurance companies have become adept at steering customers to their "Preferred" shops and this may not be in your best interest.
 Read a couple of reviews and ask around before you decide.